jacopok/clean-coding-thesis/galileian_thesis.md

 $$

 a singular matrix, with no multiplicative inverse.
-Interestingly, our algorithm does give a "result",
+Our algorithm does give a result:

 $$ A^{-1} \overset{?}{=} \left[\begin{array}{cc}
 0.25 & 0.25 \\